TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 <br/>

-## More Details on Improving Existing Abilities
+## Deep Dive on Improving Existing Abilities

 ### Giving an Ability an Additional Effect